awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 ## Related services<a name="dedicated-hosts-recovery-related"></a>

-Dedicated Host integrates with the following AWS services:
+Dedicated Host integrates with the following services:
 + **AWS License Manager**—Tracks licenses across your Amazon EC2 Dedicated Hosts \(supported only in Regions in which AWS License Manager is available\)\.
 For more information, see the [ AWS License Manager User Guide](https://docs.aws.amazon.com/license-manager/latest/userguide/license-manager.html)\.

 ## Pricing<a name="dedicated-hosts-recovery-pricing"></a>